-During the year, the active donor panel has shown a decrease of approximately 3%.
-Again, this is due to the COVID-19 pandemic.
-This compares favourably to other UK Blood Services, some of whom have seen a greater decrease in their active donor panel.
+During the year, the active donor panel reported has decreased by approximately 14%.
+Again, this is due to the COVID-19 pandemic and the method currently used to determine whether a donor is active.
+This method is being reviewed to ensure all those wishing to donate are contacted when donation sessions are in their area.

-Donor satisfaction has remained consistently at 98% throughout the COVID-19 pandemic.
-This is a real achievement by all the donation staff concerned during such a difficult time for both donors and staff.
+Donor satisfaction has remained consistently at 99% throughout the year and is a slight improvement from 98% the previous year.
+Again, this is a real achievement by all the donation staff during another challenging year for both staff and donors.